-My company's stock price has dropped substantially since I acquired shares from my stock grants, leaving me with a ruinous tax bill much larger than my gains.
-Is there anything I can do to reduce or eliminate the ordinary income or AMT that I owe?
+My company's stock price fell significantly after I acquired shares from ISOs, leaving me with a tax bill much larger than my gains.
+Can I reduce or eliminate the ordinary income or AMT that I owe?

 To eliminate the tax, you would have had to sell the stock in the calendar year of your exercise.
 A "tax abatement" under the Emergency Economic Stabilization Act of 2008 wiped out any AMT liability from ISO exercises before 2008 that were owed but never paid, along with any interest and penalties associated with ISO-related AMT liability.
 However, that provision no longer applies.
 There is an AMT credit that you can use (see the related FAQ), but it take years to fully recover AMT paid because of an ISO exercise.